-Michael D. Mulligan is Co-Chair of the Firm's Estate Planning Department.
+Michael D. Mulligan is a Co-Chair emeritus of the Firm's Estate Planning Department.
 He is a principal originator of the estate planning strategy of sale to defective trust for an installment note, which is now widely used by estate planners nationally.
 Mike has been elected to the Estate Planning Hall of Fame® and has been awarded the Accredited Estate Planner® (Distinguished) designation by the National Association of Estate Planners & Councils.
 Prior to joining Lewis Rice LLC, he served as a law clerk to the Hon.
 William H. Webster, then U.S. District Judge, Eastern District of Missouri, subsequently Director of both the Federal Bureau of Investigation and the Central Intelligence Agency.

 Mike is a fellow of the American College of Trust and Estate Counsel, and he is a member of the Estate Planning Council of St. Louis, the St. Louis Metropolitan Bar Association, the Missouri Bar, and the American Bar Association.
 He is a member of the Taxation Section and the Real Property, Probate, and Trust Section of the American Bar Association.
 Additionally, he is a member of the Taxation Section and the Probate and Trust Section of the Missouri Bar, formerly a Chairman of the latter section.

 Mike is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell, was selected by his peers for inclusion in Best Lawyers® 1987-2024, and was selected for inclusion in Missouri & Kansas Super Lawyers® 2005 and 2007-2020.

 - Estate Planning & Probate

 - Tax-Exempt Organizations

 - Closely Held Businesses, Partnerships & Joint Ventures

 - Columbia University School of Law (J.D., 1971)